-Restricted Commands: Proper Heel Position - All performance requirements for Rally Masters apply to Rally Masters Pairs
+Restricted Commands: Proper Heel Position - All performance requirements for Rally Masters apply to Rally Masters Pairs.

 Course Requirements - Rally Masters Pairs must have seventeen or nineteen stations, one of which must be station "T", the Tagging Zone which will be exactly halfway through the course.
 The Tagging Zone exercise will be station #9 on a course with seventeen stations or station #10 on a course with nineteen stations.
 The Tagging Zone sign will be placed along one of the ring sides, next to the gates.
 The Tagging Zone should be approximately 3 to 4 feet square to provide ample space for the team in the Tagging Zone to perform the designated Tagging Zone position without interfering with other exercises.
 There will be a minimum of three and a maximum of five stationary exercises.
 The Tagging Zone does not count as one of the stationary exercises.
 There must be a minimum of four Masters level exercises and three Excellent (not eligible for Advanced or Novice) exercises, not including the jump(s).
 Each sign will have a 10-point value except for Star stations that will have a 20-point value.
 The total number of points on the course must equal 200.
 Any star stations aside from at least one jump being starred will be determined by the Judge and marked with a Star designator.
-Level specific exercises should be distributed throughout the course so that both dog/handler teams perform some of the level specific exercises and neither team performs all the Masters or all the Excellent exercises.
+Level specific exercises and neither team performs all the Masters or all the Excellent exercises.